tpoisot/ms_proba_networks/ms/maintext.md

 Estimating the number of species with no outgoing links (successors) can be useful when predicting whether, *e.g.*, predators will go extinct.
-A species has no successots if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability
+A species has no successors if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability

 \begin{equation}